alphagov/govuk-infrastructure/terraform/deployments/gcp-search-api-v2/README.md

   `terraform` or through a (gitignored) `local.auto.tfvars` file

 ## Additional information
-### Adding additional GCP quota overrides
+### Adding GCP quota overrides
+Quota overrides are used to cap limits under values that have been set by default or by admin/producer overrides.
-Quota overrides on GCP are somewhat complex to set up and use inconsistent terminology between the console UI, the REST API, and the (beta) Terraform provider.
+On GCP, these are somewhat complex to set up and use inconsistent terminology between the console UI, the REST API, and the (beta) Terraform provider.
 In particular, it can be somewhat confusing to figure out the `limit` value for the `google_service_usage_consumer_quota_override` resource (which actually corresponds to the `unit` field in the API but with different syntax), and